AnnaWilliford/SWC_Fall2019/Lesson3_Git_GitHub.md

 #open with Sublime:
 $ subl notes.txt

-#Add test: "My notes about git:"
+#Add text: "My notes about git:"
 #Save and close.

 #Check contens of this file